FabianIAM12/MyReads/README.md

-# MyReads Project - React Project
+# MyReads Project - React

-This is a showcase of a react project as part of the Udacity's FrontEnd course.
+This is a react project as part of the Udacity's FrontEnd Nanodegree course.

-In the MyReads project, i created a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
+In the MyReads project, i created a bookshelf app that allows you to select and categorize books.
+The books are divided into have read, currently reading or want to read.
+Another functionality it to search and add other books as well.

-## Getting started
+## Installing

 To get started do this:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Acknowledgments
+The programming with React was funny and showed me the power of that awesome JavaScript-Framework.